 One of these days, Jeopardy will feature a category called “Field Guides” and the first clue will be: “This landlocked South American country finally got its own bird field guide in 2016, but it wasn’t available in the United State until 2019.”
 The answer, as discerning Neotropical birders know, is: “What is Bolivia?”

 The book in question is Birds of Bolivia: Field Guide, edited and written by Sebastian K. Herzog and a team of Bolivian, American, British, and Argentinian ornithologists; illustrated by a group of Danish, Argentinian, Bolivian, Peruvian, Brazilian, and Italian artists, published in Bolivia in 2016 in both English and Spanish-language editions, and republished in July 2019 in slightly revised form for distribution in the United States (English-language edition only).
-Over 14 years in development, the guide is a triumph, not only for its landmark status as the first field guide to birds for Bolivia, a landlocked country that features great diversity of habitat, but for figuring out a publishing mechanism that bypasses commercial publishers and routes profits back into the Brazilian economy for conservation and sustainable development.
+Over 14 years in development, the guide is a triumph, not only for its landmark status as the first field guide to birds for Bolivia, a landlocked country that features great diversity of habitat, but for figuring out a publishing mechanism that bypasses commercial publishers and routes profits back into the Bolivian economy for conservation and sustainable development.

 Plate 97: Andean and partly Andean antshrikes, illustrated by Oscar Tintaya